Seattle school district labels some educators as “essential” to bring them back to classrooms ahead of reopening agreement with union

 An email sent to employees Friday evening said those “who have health conditions, as defined by CDC, that lead to increased risk for severe illness from COVID-19 and have documentation from a medical professional, will have the opportunity to request remote accommodations or an alternative assignment.”

-A recent, limited survey of parents across the school district showed a split among those ready to send their kids back into school buildings.
+A recent, limited survey of families of about 10,000 students eligible for in-person instruction under the district’s reopening proposal showed a split among those ready to send their kids back into school buildings.
 Among parents of students with disabilities, 40% said they preferred in-person schooling, while 35% opted for remote.
 Twenty-three percent did not respond.

 Seattle Public Schools is among the last major urban districts in the country to reopen to a broader set of students, including to students with disabilities.
 Some families have been waiting months for services that can’t be delivered remotely, advocates say.